Characters: The Hitchhiker's Guide to the Galaxy

 - Race Lift: Appears to be, or is described as, white in all versions but the film, where he is black.

 - Sarcasm-Blind: They don't have sarcasm in Betelgeuse.
-He eventually learns sarcasm in And Another Thing, to Arthur's pride.
+He eventually learns it in And Another Thing, to Arthur's pride.

 - Amnesiac Dissonance: He erased some inconvenient memories so he could become President, resulting in a new persona who finds he's not really on-board with his past self's machinations.